This year's Hajj pilgrimage in Makkah (Mecca) is expected to take place between 8 and 14 August 2019.

 Pilgrims travelling for the Hajj should pay particular attention to hygiene measures recommended by the WHO, such as frequent hand washing and avoiding close contact with animals and people who are suffering from acute respiratory infections.
 For further information on MERS-CoV, please refer to our MERS-CoV news bulletin.

-The Government of Saudi Arabia has announced that it will require travellers to have a quadrivalent Meningococcal vaccination in order to receive a Hajj visa.
-Further detail on this requirement and other health information for Hajj travel is available on the Ministry of Health's Hajj information page.
-The United Kingdom’s Fit for Travel Hajj information page and the Saudi Ministry of Health Hajj health tips page may also be useful.
+The Government of Saudi Arabia requires travellers to have a Meningococcal vaccination and present a vaccination certificate.
 Some travellers also need to show proof of yellow fever or polio vaccination.
+Further details on this requirement and other health information for Hajj travel is available on the New Zealand Ministry of Health's Hajj information page, the United Kingdom’s Fit for Travel Hajj information page and the Saudi Ministry of Health page.
 If you plan on travelling for the Hajj, double-check with your doctor to find out if any vaccinations or other medical precautions are recommended or required.

 Consular assistance in Saudi Arabia is provided by the New Zealand Embassy, Riyadh: